Sjord/Sjord.github.io/_posts/2020-09-22-iot-security-regulation.md

 ### UK's secure by design

-The proposed regulations in the United Kingdom has just three points:
+The [proposed regulation](https://www.gov.uk/government/collections/secure-by-design) in the United Kingdom has just three points:

 * no universal default passwords,
 * possibility to report vulnerabilities,